Last updated: 24/10/2024, 7:54 AM

 The Brigade's Control Officers took over 30 calls reporting the fire, with the first received at 0802.
 Crews were able to bring the fire under control by 0903, with firefighters from East Ham, Plaistow, Stratford and surrounding fire stations at the scene.

-The Brigade's fire investigation team believe the fire was started accidentally, caused by the failure of a lithium battery.
+The Brigade's fire investigation team believe the fire was started accidentally, caused by the failure of an e-bike lithium battery.

 You may also be interested in